brandon-rhodes/python-patterns/gang-of-four/iterator/index.rst

    {symbol: weight for symbol, weight in d.items() if weight > 5}
    list(symbol for symbol, weight in d.items() if weight > 5)

-Python’s choice to re-use the ``for`` statement syntax for iteration inside of expressions instead of inventing a separate iteration expression syntax makes the language simpler, easier to learn, and easier to remember.
+Python’s decision to re-use its ``for`` statement syntax inside of expressions — instead of going to the trouble of inventing a separate special-purpose syntax for inline iteration — makes the language simpler, easier to learn, and easier to remember.

 The pattern: the iterable and its iterator